spesmilo/electrum-protocol/docs/protocol-ideas.rst

           not implemented and it is likely they will change and that protocol 2.0 will be quite different.

+.. note:: This doc is not kept up-to-date, and does not reflect the current thinking of what
+          future protocol versions will look like.
+Several newer related and unrelated ideas are not listed here.

 This protocol version makes changes intended to allow clients and servers to more easily scale to support queries about busy addresses.
 It has changes to reduce the amount of round-trip queries made in common usage, and to make results more compact to reduce